turingschool/outcomes/achievements/2018-year-end.markdown

 ## Staff Happiness

-7. 92% of staff members engage in a purposeful professional-development activity at least once per month.
+7. 92% of staff members engage in a purposeful professional-development activity at least once per inning.

 8. 92% of staff members describe their job satisfaction as "highly satisfied".